 James Thames, associate professor of Christian Education and associate academic dean for Academic Administration, discusses why God directed Joshua throughout the conquest of the Promised Land to leave piles of stones to serve as a memorial to His deliverance, justice, power, mercy and grace.
 He explains God has left us reminders of those things in our lives as well; we need them to help us endure in the dark times of life.

-From his unique position as faculty and administrative staff member, Dr. Jim Thames understands frontline teaching and behind-the-scenes logistics.
-Since joining the seminary in 1984, he has served in a variety of positions at the seminary and been actively involved with the seminary’s accrediting bodies in the evaluation of other theological schools in the accreditation process.
-His area of special interest includes administration in Christian higher education and teaching process.
+From his unique position as faculty and administrative staff member, Dr. Thames understands frontline teaching and behind-the-scenes logistics.
+Since joining the Seminary in 1984 he has served in a variety of positions and has been involved in establishing a professional association for registrars and admissions officers for theological schools.
+His areas of special interest include administration and accreditation in Christian higher education.
 In addition, Dr. Thames, an ordained minister, has been involved in overseas ministry and is active in his local church, including several years of service as a teacher and member of the board of elders.
 Both he and his wife, Laurie, grew up in Colorado and have a love for the outdoors.
-In fact, their vehicles are easily identified by the Colorado Native bumper sticker they sport.
-Dr. Thames and his wife have two married daughters and one granddaughter with another granddaughter on the way.
+In fact, most of their vehicles are easily identified by the Colorado Native bumper sticker they sport.
+Dr. Thames and his wife have two married daughters.